 conda environment with jupyterlab installed, connect to a cluster node, and activate the conda environment:

 $ conda create --name jupyterlab jupyterlab $ srsh $ conda activate jupyterlab

 Running jupyterlab is straight-forward, however in order to allow a connect from our local web browser to the server on the cluster node we will need to route things through an SSH tunnel.
 For that, we will need to know the port that we want to access.
-We don’t have to specify this when running the server (the default is a fixed number (8888) if ever two or more users try to run jupyter labs on the same cluster node they will all try to bind to this same port and an error will result.
+We don’t strictly have to specify a port when running the server but since the default is a fixed number (8888) if ever two or more users try to run jupyter labs on the same cluster node they will all try to bind to this same port and an error will result.
 To avoid this it is highly recommended to specified a random port number with the

 This will produce a few lines of output while it starts up, then ultimately provide you with something similar to:

 Or copy and paste one of these URLs: http://n19-32-192-hela.hpc.hutton.ac.uk:12345/?token=c4fc5b7c965fd5cc9940fcaed065d822483c6015c947a9cc or http://127.0.0.1:12345/?token=c4fc5b7c965fd5cc9940fcaed065d822483c6015c947a9cc

 This then gives us the URL we will point our browser to -

 http://127.0.0.1:12345/?token=c4fc5b7c965fd5cc9940fcaed065d822483c6015c947a9cc in this case - but it’ll be different each time you start jupyterlab.

 First though, we need to route our browser through an SSH tunnel for this port.
 To do that, in a local terminal (not on the cluster) we need to log into the cluster and enable port listening on the right port and pointing to the right host (in this example it was